 36% of unemployed Canadians have given up on finding a job.
 59% of those who have been unemployed for more than two years have given up on finding a job.

-Following are just a few web-based income opportunities:
+Following are just a few online income opportunities:

 - Provide services on a freelance basis, doing what you do best.
 Any skills that can be performed online can be done on a freelance basis, such as office administration, data entry, transcription, translation, programming, and consulting.
 Sign up on one of the major freelance sites like Freelancer, and away you go.
-You can provide services on a short-term basis or sign long-term contracts for positions like a virtual assistant.
-You’ll find lots of free downloads, training and a community for virtual assistants on Canada’s VA Networking.
+You can provide services on a short-term basis or sign long-term contracts for positions as a virtual assistant.
+Read How to Become a Virtual Assistant (VA) in Canada for more info.

 - Consider drop shipping, which allows you to sell products without investing in inventory or shipping the products yourself.